SiGiL-Cpp/CppCraft/pages/05-processing.md

 L-cache containers.

-At the desk, the apprentice places the box over one of the stone vessel, and opens a special trap door below the ingredients the instruction specified.
+At the desk, the apprentice places the box over one of the stone vessel, and opens a special trap door below the ingredient the instruction specified.

 And toss the box in the furnace.